Anaesthetics ST4

 Organisation and planning

-- Capacity to manage and prioritise time and information effectively.
+• Capacity to prioritise time information and workload.

-- Evidence of thoroughness (is well-prepared, shows self-discipline and commitment, is punctual and meets deadlines).
+• Evidence of thoroughness (being well-prepared, shows self-discipline and commitment, is punctual and meets deadlines).

 Values